History of the Mafia’s Ties to Gambling and Sports Betting

 Bugsy and Lanskey also organized and ran a group of contract killers, which the media of the time nicknamed ‘Murder, Inc’.
 They were suspected of being responsible for anything between 400 to 1,000 contract killings.
 Understandably, Siegel made a lot of people unhappy.

 To escape his mob enemies, Siegel moved to California in 1937 and became something of a celebrity gangster.
 When he wasn’t rubbing shoulders with the stars, Siegel controlled several offshore casinos and prostitution rings, and committed a few murders.

 With money from the Mafia, Siegel opened The Flamingo Hotel and Casino in 1946.
 As it turned out, Siegel was better suited to the dirty work rather than the business end.
 The project ran over budget and hemorrhaged money.
 The Flamingo shut its doors in March 1947, and Siegel was shot and killed a few months later.
 His death remains a mystery to this day.

 If anyone is to be given the title of The Godfather of Vegas, it would surely be Tony ‘The Hat’ Cornero.
 Another rum-runner who turned to gambling, Cornero opened The Meadows – one of the first casinos and hotel complexes in Vegas.

 However, The Depression hit hard and Cornero returned to LA.
-There, he took a novel approach to avoiding the no gambling laws by buying cruise liners.
+There, he took a novel approach to avoid the no gambling laws by buying cruise liners.
 He kitted them out as casinos and moored them just off the coast.
 When the state attorney general shut them down, Cornero took his trade back to Las Vegas.